 - Are my new users more active than my old users?

-The following Suggested Reports use the retention module.
-Click any of the links and populate the fields provided to quickly get up and running with your first retention report.
+The following Suggested Reports use the retention chart.
+Click any of the links and populate the fields provided to quickly get up and running with your first retention chart.

 - Does a given user action drive higher retention?